bowman2001/perplexdoc/content/doc/intro/writing/index.md

     2. Treat hard line wraps as hard line wraps like _GFM_.
 {.dl-loose}

+[^TODO]: Explain this continuation indent for description lists.

-My following suggestions for the handling of these elements are short.
+The following suggestions for these elements are short.
 Their issues are discussed in more detail on their pages.

 [^1]: The corresponding  `<img/>` tag is an HTML inline element and needs an enclosing block element to become valid HTML 5.

 ### How to include images?

+There is one image element in _Markdown_ for embedding an image into a block element and no genuine element for a self-contained image, because the appropriate HTML tag `<figure>` is too complicated for simple markup. _Perplex_ provides the shortcode [_figure_]({{< relref "doc/shortcode/builtin/internal" >}}) for this purpose.

 {{< figure splash />}}

-There is one image element in _Markdown_ for embedding an image into a block element and no genuine element for a self-contained image, because the appropriate HTML tag `<figure>` is too complicated for simple markup. _Perplex_ provides the shortcode [_figure_]({{< relref "doc/shortcode/builtin/internal" >}}) for this purpose.

 To surround every self-contained _Markdown_ image element with a paragraph — like _CommonMark_ proposes and _Hugo_ does — leads to a simple working solution, when the layout treats all images alike.